alamanjs/alaman-antiDB/README.md

 # alaman-antiDB
-Night QB/ESX or any framework AntiDatabase Clipper
+FiveM QB/ESX or any framework AntiDatabase Clipper